florianbuehler/hacker-news/README.md

 To run the project locally in development mode you can execute `npm run start` in the project directory.
 The result can then be observed in the browser at [http://localhost:3000](http://localhost:3000).

-The page will reload if you make edits.
+Thanks to CRA the page is configured to offer hot reloading.
+Thus any edits you make in the code will directly be visible in the browser.
 You will also see any lint errors in the console.

 ```shell script
 npm run test
 ```

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+For a detailed explanation see the [Create React App - Running Tests](https://facebook.github.io/create-react-app/docs/running-tests) section.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ```shell script
 npm run eject